acgeospatial/awesome-earthobservation-code/README.md

 - [conda recipes](https://github.com/yannforget/conda-recipes) - Conda recipes for remote sensing `Shell`
 - [Landsat-solar-elevation](https://github.com/jdbcode/landsat-solar-elevation) - A web app that plots annual solar elevation at the time of Landsat overpass for locations throughout the earth `JavaScript
 - [staccato](https://github.com/planetlabs/staccato) - `Java` implementation of the STAC spec
+- [stac4s](https://github.com/azavea/stac4s)  -a `scala` library with primitives to build applications using the SpatioTemporal Asset Catalogs specification

 ## Training and learning